backdrop-contrib/forum_access/README.md

 # Forum Access

-This is module has been partially ported from Drupal 7 to Backdrop CMS, but it is not yet functional.
-Please, feel free to help by testing, reporting issues, and/or creating pull requests.

-New maintainers are welcome.

-## Overview

 Forum Access changes your forum administration pages to let you apply role-based permissions to each forum, and to give each forum individual moderators.